 Transfer students who have completed at least 24 college-level semester hours from a regionally accredited U.S. college or university with a minimum GPA of 2.0 are admissible to UH Hilo.
-Students who are transferring to UH Hilo from outside the UH system must arrange for all official college transcripts to be sent to the Admissions Office directly from institutions previously attended.
-Those who have completed fewer than 24 acceptable semester hours of college-level work or who have enrolled in an unaccredited institution must also submit their high school transcript and SAT or ACT scores, if applicable.
+Students who are transferring to UH Hilo from outside the UH system must arrange for all official college transcripts to be directly sent to the Admissions Office from previously attended institutions.
+Those who have completed fewer than 24 college-level semester hours or enrolled in an unaccredited institution must also submit their high school transcript and SAT or ACT scores, if applicable.

-Coursework eligible for transfer credit must be of baccalaureate-level and must be from regionally accredited institutions if from the U.S. or from nationally recognized institutions if from a foreign country.
-Grades in these courses must be “C-” or above to transfer, except for courses completed at other campuses in the University of Hawaiʻi system (for which any passing grade will be accepted).
-Students transferring with any work done more than ten years prior to their admittance to UH Hilo may find such work non transferable by the individual academic department.
+Coursework eligible for transfer credit must be baccalaureate-level and from regionally accredited institutions in the U.S. or from nationally recognized institutions in countries outside the U.S. Grades in these courses must be “D” or above to transfer.
+Students transferring credit completed more than ten years prior to their admittance to UH Hilo may find work is non-transferable by the academic department.

-To complete an evaluation, the Admissions Office must be in possession of the previous school’s catalog, bulletin, handbook, or other institutional document which describes the courses completed.
+To complete a transfer credit evaluation, the Admissions Office must be in possession of the previous school’s catalog, bulletin, handbook, or other institutional document which describes the courses completed.
 Students may be asked to submit course descriptions from previous colleges attended.

 Students transferring into UH Hilo with a transferable A.A. degree from an institution accredited by a U.S. regional accreditation agency will be exempted from the General Education requirements, unless specific course requirements are needed for a given major or specialty.
 The A.A. degree must have been completed prior to initial matriculation to UH Hilo.

-Students transferring into UH Hilo from a UH system community college in Fall 2011 or later and who have completed the basic/foundation requirements at their previous campus will be exempt from the UH Hilo General Education basic requirements; similarly, such students who have completed the area/diversification requirement at their previous campus will be exempt from the UH Hilo General Education area requirements.
-See the UH system Memorandum of Agreement for Transfer of General Education Core Requirements (May 2010) among UH system campuses.
+Students transferring into UH Hilo from a UH System Community College in Fall 2011 or later who have completed the basic/foundation requirements at their previous campus will be exempt from the UH Hilo General Education basic requirements; similarly, such students who have completed the area/diversification requirement at their previous campus will be exempt from the UH Hilo General Education area requirements.
+See the UH system Memorandum of Agreement for Transfer of General Education Core Requirements (May 2010) (PDF) among UH system campuses.

 However, all students must complete the UH Hilo Integrative requirements in Writing Intensive, Hawaii Pan-Pacific, and Global and Community Citizenship, as well as all major and other UH Hilo requirements.

-All other transfer students must fulfill the General Education requirements appropriate to their major and degree as stated in this catalog unless eligible for an exemption.
+All transfer students must fulfill the General Education requirements appropriate to their major and degree as stated in this catalog unless eligible for an exemption.